sftcd/openssl/esnistuff/nginx.md

                 "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">
             <html xmlns="http://www.w3.org...

+If you'd prefer the server to not daemoise, there's a "daemon off;" line in the config file you can uncomment.
+That's useful with valgrind or gdb.

 Valgrind seems to be ok wrt leaks in various tests, though it's a little harder to tell given the master/worker process model.
 Nothing definitely leaked though.
 (And our tests are pretty basic so far.)